QSI-marshallamey/sysadmintools/scripts/README.md

 # AVAILABLE SCRIPTS

-*Make sure the scripts folder is in your $PATH*
+:exclamation: *Make sure the scripts folder is in your $PATH*

-*Make sure you have execution permissions*
+:exclamation: *Make sure you have execution permissions*

 ---